aneksteind/Core/README.md

 - implement lambda lifting
 - possibly implement GmState as a State monad
 - better error handling, maybe with monad transformers
+- docs are currently not being generated on Hackage, somehow fix this

 More information will be added soon ...